No one likes dealing with a blocked toilet, so many choose to hire professionals to get the job done.

 4. Using A Hooked Coat Hanger

-Although it is an unconventional method, a coat hanger can be used to clear out the blockage in the toilet.
+Although it is an unconventional method, you can use a coat hanger to clear out the blockage in the toilet.
 Unravel a wire coat hanger, and you will be left with a long hook that can reach deeper into the toilet to remove the congestion effectively.

 What makes this technique so effective is the reach on offer.
 When the blockage is located between 5 and 10 cm inside the drain, a coat hanger should effectively reach the block and free the flow.